Van life can be a miserable experience in winter if you don’t plan ahead. Fortunately, keeping warm in winter if pretty easy to do if you know how.

 Similar to a propane furnaces, butane heaters push hot air in one direction.
 If you want the air to circulate through the vehicle, it might be wise to install a multi-directional fan.

 To give you an idea of the fuel requirements of a butane heater, a typical heater can burn 3 – 4oz per hour.
 Based on this, an 8oz. canister will burn for 2 hours at high heat, and 4 hours at low heat on an adjustable furnace.

 If you are currently cooking on a butane stove, you may be tempted to ask why you can’t just run that as your furnace.
-Although similar, they are not the same.
+Although similar at a glance, they are not the same.
 A butane furnace is a catalytic heater which produces less carbon monoxide than a stove.
 In using a furnace, you also won’t have to worry about that open flame in your vehicle.

 Safety Warnings Of Butane Heaters

-If your vehicle runs on diesel, this type of heater may be something to look into.
+If your vehicle runs on diesel, a diesel air heater may be something to look into.
 Some vanlifers have chosen to utilize their existing diesel systems to heat the interior of their vans.
-Espar and Webasto are companies that makes compact diesel heaters which can run directly off the fuel in your gas tank.
+Espar and Webasto are companies that make compact diesel heaters which can run directly off the fuel in your gas tank.
 The biggest advantage to this is it’s extremely easy to fill and the cheapest option to keep running.

 Much like propane and butane, diesel heaters might also stop working or become less efficient at higher elevations.
 There are high altitude kits available for purchase if you plan to spend a lot of time in the mountains.
 Be sure to regularly check that all of your fuel lines are clean.